 Liability coverage, which covers injuries/damage to others, is usually included in the cost of renting a car.
-Your own personal car insurance can also be a source for this coverage.
+Your own personal car insurance can also be a source of this coverage.

-Hot Tip: You can find a complete list of what is not covered, including which specific brands of cars are excluded, in the Chase Sapphire Preferred’s Guide to Benefits.
+Hot Tip: You can find a complete list of what is not covered, including which specific brands of cars are excluded, in the Chase Sapphire Preferred card’s Guide to Benefits.

 You have up to 60 days after the incident to report a claim, but you’ll want to do it as soon as possible.
 You may be charged immediately by your rental car company, so you’ll want to start the process quickly.

 Be aware that the claim will be settled on a reimbursement basis, so you’ll be out some money during the claim processing period.

 The first step is to call the benefits administrator when your rental car is in an accident or stolen.

 You will be asked some questions about the incident and sent a claim form to complete.

 Then, you will be required to submit documentation, which could include:

 You have 100 days from the date of the incident to send in the claim form, but if you are unable to retrieve some of the documents, the claim can be left open for up to 365 days total.